nfal09/docs/docs/python/python-language.md

 ### `list`

 The `list` data structure is used to store data in ordered "slots".
+It is known as *mutable sequence type*, which means it can be modified after creation.

 Usually, the items in a `list` are homogeneous, which means they represent a group of similar items of the same data type: